 Letting It Go

 Many of us aim for deep knowledge and experience across the board.
 But is it possible to acquire deep knowledge in all areas under the UX umbrella?
 There are certainly some individuals who are capable of achieving an extraordinary degree of mastery in muliple areas.
 However, in my experience they truly are rare.
-The likes of Brett Victor, Cameron Adams and Shaun Inman don’t come along every day.
+The likes of Bret Victor, Cameron Adams and Shaun Inman don’t come along every day.

 Other discussions on this topic advocate a middle ground—the T-shaped skill profile describes a practitioner who has shallow skills in all areas across the UX spectrum, but deep skills in one particular area.
 While this sounds like an ideal compromise, personally I’ve accepted—nay, embraced—the idea of being a true generalist, and compensate that by learning quickly as required.
 In fact, the one thing I love most about the UX field is the variety of opportunity, and that to succeed one needs to possess skills that drawn from a range of disciplines and adapt on each project.